 EU parliamentary election tops Europe concerns for CEOs in Davos

-High unemployment, austerity fatigue and still anaemic growth offer the perfect backdrop for fringe parties to prosper at the election.
+High unemployment, austerity fatigue and still anemic growth offer the perfect backdrop for fringe parties to prosper at the election.

-Some pundits predict a group of anti-euro parties including the National Front in France, Britain's UKIP, Syriza in Greece and the Dutch Freedom Party could capture 20 percent or more of the seats.
+Some pundits predict a group of anti-euro parties including the National Front in France, Britain's UKIP and the Dutch Freedom Party, along with Greece's anti-austerity party Syriza, could capture 20 percent or more of the seats.

 That could pressure the European Union's main party groups to tack right and challenge Europe's ability to integrate further, given new powers the parliament will have to rule on the majority of EU legislation.

 For CEOs at the annual gathering of the global elite in Davos, the May election looms as a big risk for Europe's economic outlook even if a euro zone break-up has been averted.

 Axel Weber, UBS (UBSN.VX) chairman and former Bundesbank president, cited potential gains by Eurosceptics in the elections as a risk, which he said could complicate the political process in the EU.

 "Just think of how the Tea Party has made governance difficult in the U.S.," he told a session at the forum on Wednesday entitled "Is Europe back?"